How Does Coolsculpting Work, Benefits & More

 People interested in targeting stubborn fatty areas on their bodies that are resistant to diet and exercise often undergo liposuction.
 But CoolSculpting, also called cryolipolysis, is another option that is becoming more popular.

-CoolSculpting also eliminates unwanted fat, but it’s a noninvasive procedure that removes fat cells by freezing them.
+CoolSculpting treatment also eliminates unwanted existing fat cells, but it’s a nonsurgical fat reduction procedure that removes excess fat cells by freezing them.
 Like liposuction, CoolSculpting is often used on the abdomen, love handles, thighs, hips, and chin.